quasilyte/vscode-gogrep/README.md

 The easiest, though a very good way to contribute and show gratitude is to put a ⭐️ to<br>
 [mvdan/gogrep](https://github.com/mvdan/gogrep) and [quasilyte/vscode-gogrep](https://github.com/quasilyte/vscode-gogrep). :)

 Contributions can be made to either of the referenced projects.
-PRs, bug reports and feature requests are welcome.
+PRs, bug reports, and feature requests are welcome.